Best of Bordeaux

 Bar à Vin —I thought it was a typo when I first read the menu and saw the price for a good glass of Cremant de Bordeaux—6 euros a glass.
 But it was, indeed, the price.
 The wine bar offers 30 extremely affordable regional wines by the glass, along with cheese plates, chocolates, and other nibbles.
 The elegant bar is right across from Bordeaux’s tourism office in the Maison du Vin de Bordeaux.
 There’s usually a line if you get there after 5, so arrive early so you don’t have to wait.

-Yarra Wine Bar—We loved Yarra—not only because it is the only wine bar in Bordeaux offering wines from around the world and great food but also because it is run by long-time hospitality veterans Aaron and Albane, a convivial husband-and-wife duo who make you feel instantly at home.
+Yarra Wine Bar—We loved Yarra, not only because it is the only wine bar in Bordeaux offering wines from around the world and great food but also because it is run by long-time hospitality veterans Aaron and Albane.
+They are a convivial husband-and-wife duo who make you feel instantly at home.
 Aaron is from Australia, and Albane was raised in Bordeaux.
 They bring years of experience and an irresistible contagious enthusiasm for wine and food.

 Boulangeries & Patisseries

-Au Pétrin Moissagais—Located in the lovely Chartrons neighborhood, this boulangerie came highly recommended by the grand-daughter of a baker who trained there many years ago (she was also one of our Airbnb hosts).
+Au Pétrin Moissagais—Located in the lovely Chartrons neighborhood, this boulangerie was highly recommended by the granddaughter of a baker who trained there many years ago (she was also one of our Airbnb hosts).
+The croissants were excellent, although it may not be the friendliest spot in town.

 Micheline & Paulette Patisserie—I’ve tasted dozens of canelés in the U.S. and Bordeaux, and the ones at Micheline & Paulette are my new favorite (the ones at Balthazar Bakery in New York are a close second).
 Crispy on the outside, creamy on the inside.
 Perfection.